 Starring: Willie and Barnabas.
-Co-starring Jason, Vicki, Roger, David, Burke, Liz, Horace the Caretaker and Bob the Bartender
+Co-starring Jason, Vicki, Roger, David, Carolyn, Burke, Liz, Horace the Caretaker, Bob the Bartender and a cute calf.

 Disclaimer: I do not own Dark Shadows nor any other copyrighted material contained herein.

 Summary: Changes explores the events which occurred over six days from the time Willie released the vampire until he and Barnabas move into the Old House.

 A/N: This is the fourth story in the Willie Loomis World Series.
 The preceding pieces are Little Willie, Globetrotters and The Maine Event.
 Following are This Old House, Interlude and Haplessly Ever After.
 References are made to events from previous installments.

 The time period has changed.
 Little Willie began in 1956.
 Ergo, Willie is 24 years old in 1981.

 Proud and insolent youth, said Hook, prepare to meet thy doom.

 You shanty Irish bastard.

 It says here you like to steal things.
 There's no tolerance for that sort of behavior here.
 You'll learn your lesson the hard way.
 What is the seventh commandment?

 Someday I won't be there to save your arse, and if you're not careful, you'll go down, m'lad.